 AI could presently only outperform humans in a few specific tasks, but it is believed that in the future, AI will be able to beat humans in all cognitive tasks.

-It will undoubtedly have both positive and bad implications.
+It will undoubtedly have both positive and negative implications.

-Artificial Intelligence (AI) is a revolutionary discipline of computer engineering that is poised to want to be a crucial element of several future technologies such as big data, robotics, and the Internet of Things (IoT).
+Artificial intelligence (AI) is a revolutionary discipline of computer engineering that is poised to be a crucial element of several future technologies, such as big data, robotics, and the Internet of Things (IoT).

-In the years ahead, this would continue to be a technical trailblazer.
+In the years ahead, this will continue to be a technical trailblazer.
 AI has evolved from science fiction to realism in a matter of years.